Cathodoluminescence excitation spectroscopy: nanoscale imaging of excitation pathways

-Attempts to circumvent this problem includes the introduction of a novel light intensity correlation methods in CL, which indicates that at least for some excitation pathways the bulk plasmon creation and decay into multiple electron-hole pairs have to play a role \cite{MTC15}, as previously proposed \cite{Rothwarf1973}.
+Attempts to circumvent this problem includes the introduction of a novel light intensity auto-correlation method in CL.
+It indicated that at least for some excitation pathways the bulk plasmon creation and decay into multiple electron-hole pairs have to play a role \cite{MTC15}, as previously proposed \cite{Rothwarf1973}.
 This technique allows the nanoscale mapping of the energy-integrated relative quantum efficiency of semiconductor nanowires \cite{Meuret2017, Meuret2018}, without resolving the absorption energy at the origin of the luminescence, therefore failing to resolve the exact physical origin of the absorption and decay pathways.
+Nevertheless, the plethora of other possible pathways to emission has not been investigated nor considered.

-The absorption information can in principle be retrieved with a companion relativistic electron spectroscopy, the electron energy loss spectroscopy (EELS).
+To solve this problem, this absorption information can in principle be retrieved with a companion relativistic electron spectroscopy, the electron energy loss spectroscopy (EELS).
 It can be described as a nanometer scale counterpart of absorption (or more precisely extinction) spectroscopy \cite{paper251}.
 It has been used in combination with CL \cite{paper251, Bonnet2021, Auad2022} to gain insights into the physics behind light emission upon electron scattering.
-Unfortunately, the intrinsic time-averaged nature of the current technologies prevents the disentanglement of all the possible physical processes usually available by PLE.
+The attribution of a given emission event (CL) to the creation of an excitation at a given energy is an information bear by individual electrons in an EELS spectrum.
+Unfortunately, it is lost with the current time-averaged technologies, making impossible the investigation of excitation to emission pathways at the nanometer.
 CLE was therefore still to be invented.